Singular persistent homology with geometrically parallelizable computation

+There is a generalization of this construction for a $\lambda$-Lipschitz function $\phi \colon M \to T$ to a simplicial tree or, indeed, an $\mathbb{R}$-tree.
+Select a base point $t_0$ in $T$.
+Then consider concentric metric annuli $A_{a,\ell,i}$ in $T$ centered at $t_0$ whose points have distance from $t_0$ fall within $R_{a,\ell,i}$ for positive values of $a$ and $i$.
+The inverse images along $\phi$ of the connected components of all $A_{a,\ell,i}$ give the desired covering of $M$ with Lebesgue number $\varepsilon$. \end{Ex}

-We restate the theorem in the case that is useful for our application.
-Suppose that the indexing set of the covering are the integers, and the intersections $X_{k} \cap X_{l}$ are empty unless $k = l \pm 1$.
+We restate the theorem in the case that is useful for our example in the next section.
+Suppose that the indexing set of the covering are the integers, and the intersections $M_{k} \cap M_{l}$ are empty unless $k = l \pm 1$.